imran601021/Task-Tracker-/README.md

 # Task-Tracker-
-A Simple Task Tarcker which you use it on CLI
+A Simple Task Tarcker which you use it on CLI using python